hmuchalski/128a/syllabus-CHEM-129B/syllabus-lab-129B.md

 * Interpret spectroscopic data of organic compounds to confirm the structure of organic compounds
 * Communicate the results of experiments to the instructor and peers in a written form (lab report) and presentation (slide deck or poster).

+For more details refer to [Department Student Learning Outcomes](http://) modeled after American Chemical Society Standards.

 ### Course materials and technology

 - **Techniques Reference Manual** Experiments in this course is based on the textbook titled "Micro-scale Approach to Organic Laboratory Techniques" by Pavia et al. This title is still listed as the official required course textbook, but we are in the process of phasing it out.
-Check Canvas for complete information about the textbook.
+If you own a copy of Pavia's textbook (5th or 6th edition), you can use it in addition to the [LibreTexts book by Lisa Nichols](https://chem.libretexts.org/Bookshelves/Organic_Chemistry/Book:_Organic_Chemistry_Lab_Techniques_(Nichols)) Check Canvas for complete information about the textbook.
 - **Personal protective equipment (PPE)**: Lab coat and approved safety goggles.
 Disposable nitrile gloves will be provided.
 - **Canvas:** The central repository for all course materials and information is our Canvas site, accessible through [INSERT LINK](https://).
 The Canvas site will house assignments, grades, and links to materials/resources.
 - **Personal computer:** You will need a x86 class personal computer that can run standalone desktop applications.
 Mobile devices can be used but they are inferior or incompatible with software we will use.
 - **Zoom:** Virtual meetings (if any) will be held via Zoom.
 Links and passwords to zoom meetings will be published on Canvas.
 - **Document scanning tool**: Many assignments in this course are designed to be prepared by hand on paper.
 Few people own document scanners nowadays, but a mobile device with a scanning app can do a sufficient job at converting paper documents into PDFs.
 There are number of options available for both iOS and Android.
 Find one that you like and learn how to use it.
-- **Office 365 Apps**: Many assignments in this course are submitted as Word documents and are based on templates that are Word documents.
-Office 365 apps are available for Fresno State students.
-The suite includes the scanning app _Office Lens_.
-[Learn more](https://help.fresnostate.edu/students/software/office365.php).

 ## Course workflow